jruby/jruby.github.io/chat.markdown

 To join, visit the [Matrix #jruby room](https://matrix.to/#/#jruby:matrix.org) and select a client that suits you.
 The [Matrix #jruby logs](https://view.matrix.org/alias/%23jruby:matrix.org) are also publically readable.

-Many of the core JRuby committers also hang out on [Gitter](https://gitter.im/jruby/jruby).
-The Matrix room also bridges to the #jruby channel on [Freenode IRC](https://freenode.net).
+The Matrix room also bridges to the #jruby channel on [Libera IRC](https://libera.chat).